 The quilt I made for my niece, Jenny Roney and her husband, Dave Fipp, was from a Linda Ballard retreat I attended in Mt.
 Shasta.

-The quilt I made for my niece, Megan Roney and her husband, Luke Barnes, was from a book my friend, Bonnie McWilliams and I purchased in Mt.
+The quilt I made for my niece, Megan Roney was from a book my friend, Bonnie McWilliams and I purchased in Mt.
 Shasta.
 She made a wedding quilt for her daughter, Cari.
 The book is COOKIES 'N' QUILTS by Judy Martin and the quilt pattern is "I Have a Dream."

 The photo below shows the quilt top before borders were attached and before the center hearts were embroidered.